Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Adversarial patch example

 In this section, we demonstrate an example of a real adversarial patch for a semantic segmentation model similar to the one illustrated in the Figure \ref{fig:patch_motivation} and show how it is handled by our certified defences.
-We illustrate it for a Senformer \citep{senformer} model on one of the images from the COCO-Stuff-10K \citep{caesar2018coco} dataset.
+We illustrate it for the Swin \citep{liu2021Swin} model on one of the images from the ADE20K \citep{zhou2017scene} dataset.